Trump threatens 100 percent tariff on Canada over China deal

 “If Canada makes a deal with China, it will immediately be hit with a 100% Tariff against all Canadian goods and products coming into the U.S.A,” Trump wrote in the post, which referred to Carney as “governor” instead of prime minister.

-The Canadian government did not immediately respond to Trump’s remarks.
+Carney’s office did not immediately respond to Al Jazeera’s request for comment on Trump’s remarks.

 The threat comes as tensions mounted between Canada and the US this week after Carney delivered an address at the World Economic Forum in Davos, Switzerland, that was widely seen as a rebuke of the Trump administration’s policies.